carlSankey/ARX/README.md

 I'm also planning to add in the originally planned, unfinished scenarios.
 These include the Arena, the Palace, The Wilderness, Revelation and Destiny.
 These are a longer term development goal.

-If you like the game and wish to support its further development you can make a donation to cover website costs and my time over at www.crpgdev.com, either through Paypal or Patreon.
-Any feedback including bug reports, questions or suggestions can be sent to the address below.

 I hope you enjoy the game.